 Watercolor Sketch Tattoos

-The drippy, splashy, multi-layered patches of ink known to the watercolor genre are becoming popular in other styles.
+The drippy, splashy, multi-layered patches of ink known as the watercolor tattoo style are becoming popular in other tattoo styles.

-While most sketchy pieces feel somewhat severe, watercolor can liven up the design.
+While most sketchy tattoo pieces feel somewhat severe, the watercolor tattoo technique can liven up the design.

 We love when watercolor ink meets the bold black lines you’ll see in a sketch tattoo.